deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/humm.md

 ```

-The merchant ID and gateway key can to be requested using [this form](https://docs.shophumm.com.au/request_api.html).
+The merchant ID and gateway key can to be requested using [this form →](https://docs.shophumm.com.au/request_api.html).
 Once the request is approved, the `merchantId` and `gatewayKey` will be provided to you by Humm.